ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 Quoted from that post -

-*For example, a **scatter plot** helps us understand which measure to utilize for the data.
+"*.. a **scatter plot** helps us understand which measure to utilize for the data.
 The plot helps identify linear, nonlinear relationships between variables and spot outliers (if any) which may influence the correlation.*

 *While a box plot visually represents inter-quartile range of data, a **violin plot** shows the shape (density distribution) of data.
-A violin plot must be used to explore skewed data.*
+A violin plot must be used to explore skewed data.*"

 <img width="512" height="230" alt="plot" src="https://github.com/user-attachments/assets/7581a90d-5353-4993-808f-50994b4dfa99" />